Ed1123/100-days-of-code/log.md

 **Thoughts:** What a day.
 The most down day in a lot of time.
 The extra things I had to do for work may be the reason.

+### Day 8: January 22, 2020 (Not prepare YET.
+Still recovering.)

+**Today's Progress**: I did some researsh on Python and came up to the conclusion that I'm not prepare for learning frameworks like Django or Flask yet.
+First, I need to master Data Structures and Algorithms.
+I found many free (and payed) courses online.
+I toke a glance at some of them and narrow my alternatives down to 3.
+Tomorrow I'll start with any of those.
+Now I want to sleep.

+**Thoughts:** Still recovering from yesterday terrible day.
+I feel tired today and couldn't move that much.
+At least I did my yoga and do some researsh.